DavidSchirduan/DavidSchirduan.github.io/_posts/HowGenerators.md

 I am a software engineer by trade (technically DevOps or SysAdmin).
 The code I write for my day job is profressional, commented, tested, and refined.

 The stuff I write for my blog is weird, experimental, and very very sloppy.
 I know that sounds like humility or self-deprecation, but I'm actually just being honest.
+Potential employers, if you're reading this, don't look at my code!

 For some truly beautiful and well-designed generators check out the one for [UVG](https://www.wizardthieffighter.com/tools/uvg-digital-referee-screen.html) or for [A Rasp of Sand](https://brstf.github.io/shifting-sands/).